 When all parties involved agree that a stepparent adoption is in the best interest of the child, the process goes smoothly.
 Due to changes in the law, this option is now available to same-sex couples who are legally married.

-Foster care serves as a secure haven for children who have been taken from their biological family homes due to various traumatic experiences they have endured.
+Foster care serves as a refuge for children who have been taken from their biological family homes due to various traumatic experiences they have endured.
 The state where they reside assumes temporary custody of these children while their biological parents undertake personalized requirements aimed at regaining custody.

-In Georgia, there is currently a monthly subsidy of $523.47 for fostering a child under the age of six.
-This grant is somewhat higher if the child is older.
-The amount is intended to cover the child's essential needs like food, clothing, and childcare expenses.
+In Georgia, there is currently a monthly stipend called a “per diem” for fostering a child.
+It is intended to cover the child's essential needs like food, clothing, and childcare expenses.
+The per diem amount depends on the child’s specific needs.

 The Fostering Connections Act grants states the option to extend support for a child up to the age of 21 who is attending school, working a minimum of 80 hours per month, or facing a medical problem.

-If parental rights are terminated, subsidies may continue if the child meets the criteria for adoption assistance.
+If parental rights are terminated, payments may continue if the child still meets the criteria for adoption assistance.
 Additionally, subsidies may be available to assist with specialized services such as counseling, tutoring, and other forms of support, based on the child’s needs.

-Private agency adoption fees can range from $12,000 to $25,000.
+Private agency adoption fees can range from $12,000 to $40,000 or higher.
 These fees cover various expenses which include home study fees, legal fees, and agency fees required to finalize the adoption.

 A social worker visits the prospective parent's home and conducts a home study to assess their ability to provide a safe and nurturing environment for a child.